Marilyn M. Milovich, M.A.

 Office: Baity Hall 214-1

-Ms. Milovich earned an M.A. in Psychology from California State University (CSU), Sacramento, and her specialty areas were Research Methods/Statistics and Health Psychology.
+Ms. Milovich earned an M.A. in Experimental Psychology from California State University (CSU), Sacramento, and her specialty areas were Research Methods/Statistics and Health Psychology.
 Marilyn received her Bachelor of Science degree in Nursing from CSU, Sacramento.

 She is also a graduate of Cal Poly, San Luis Obispo, where she earned a Bachelor of Science degree in Biological Sciences.